enowars/enowars8-service-WhatsScam/documentation/README.md

 # Flagstores

-There are 3 Flagstores.
+There are 3 Flagstores:
-First inside the Groupchat messages.
+- First inside the Groupchat messages.
-Second inside the private messages.
+- Second inside the private messages.
-Third is inside the Status accessible via Profile or via Backup.
+- Third is inside the Status accessible via Profile or via Backup.

 # Vulnerabilities

 The service contains 3 vulnerabilities, exploits that are based on the enowars infrastructure are listed down below.

 The exploits are also listed inside the checker/src/checker.py

 ## AES WEAK SEED GENERATOR